rhbarauna/goexpert-desafio-cloud-run/README.md

 This is a system that, given a valid 8-digit ZIP code, identifies the corresponding city and returns the current it's temperature in Celsius, Fahrenheit, and Kelvin.

-The system is deployed on Google Cloud Run and can be accessed at `https://goexpert-cloudrun-weather-api-pwvfjx4fpq-rj.a.run.app`

 ### Technologies Used
 The system is built using the following technologies:

 - [Viper](https://github.com/spf13/viper): A Go library for managing application configurations.